Features of a Photocopier

 As well as photocopying, modern devices can perform more advanced features such as scanning into online or local storage, emailing, booklet making or even have the option of faxing.
 The biggest advantage they offer is their cost saving benefits, due to their ability to consolidate multiple office devices into one platform, and the extremely energy efficient manner in which they run.

 Your photocopier’s scanner can scan in single documents in the same way a normal standalone scanner can, but it can also scan whole stacks of paper in bulk.
-This allows paper documents to be turned into various types of digital file which can then be used to store on a computer, or even imported into a company’s customer management system.
+This allows paper documents to be turned into various types of digital file which can then be used to store on a computer, or even imported into your business document management system.

 Some more advanced photocopiers have a ‘single pass’ document feeder, which can scan in double sided paper in one pass, as opposed to making the paper go around twice.